mxberner/TB-induration-segmentation/README.md

-# Tuberculosis Skin Test (TST) Induration Segmentation & Classification
+# Tuberculosis Skin Test (TST) Segmentation & Classification
-A computer vision project for **automated segmentation, measurement, and classification** of Mantoux Tuberculin Skin Test (TST) induration sites.
+A computer vision project for automated segmentation, measurement, and classification of Mantoux Tuberculin Skin Test (TST) induration sites.
-This project aims to reduce inter-reader variability by providing consistent and objective measurement tools using modern segmentation models.

-Our project seeks to build computer vision application for automatic segmentation and measurement of the induration, with a secondary goal of identifying positive/negative LTBI outcomes.
+Our project aims to reduce inter-reader variability by providing consistent and objective measurement tools using modern segmentation model, inlcuidng automatic segmentation and measurement of the induration and a stretch goal of identifying positive/negative LTBI outcomes.

 ---